 For the Broadband Program (i.e., ConnectMT), the Montana Department of Administration (DOA) conducted multiple community engagement opportunities throughout the state.
 It hosted three tribal broadband workshops, five public engagement sessions and webinars on the mapping and application process, two technical webinars on the challenge process and application components and spoke at various events including co-sponsoring a broadband summit with the Montana Association of Counties.
-In addition to these efforts, DOA presented five times in the last 8 months to the Communications Advisory Commission to provide program updates and to receive feedback from the commission and stakeholders.
-Those workshops and webinar sessions were recorded and posted at https://connectmt.mt.gov/information/webinars
+In addition to these efforts, DOA presented many times to the Communications Advisory Commission to provide program updates and to receive feedback from the commission and stakeholders.
+Those workshops and webinar sessions were recorded and posted at https://connectmt.mt.gov/information/webinars.

-Montana also engaged a public relations firm to provide targeted public outreach to ensure Montanans are aware of the resources and programs available to them funded by SFR Funds and other ARPA funds.
-Outreach is targeted at all Montanans primarily through the internet and social media but has included some radio advertisements in areas where citizens may not have access to the internet or social media.
-Other outreach, through a wide range of mediums, targets low-income and other disadvantaged Montanans and Montana communities and is informed by census, geographic, poverty, and other data to target potential program recipients.
+Montana also engaged a public relations firm to provide targeted public outreach to ensure Montanans were aware of the resources and programs available to them funded by SFR Funds and other ARPA funds.
+Outreach was targeted at all Montanans primarily through the internet and social media but also included radio advertisements in areas where citizens may not have access to the internet or social media.
+Other outreach, through a wide range of mediums, targeted low-income and other disadvantaged Montanans and Montana communities and was informed by census, geographic, poverty, and other data to target potential program recipients.

-All sources of public input have informed and continue to inform the Montana ARPA program on how Montana has used and will plan to use its SFR Funds.
+All sources of public input informed the Montana ARPA program on how Montana used its SFR Funds.